plh97/chatroom/README.md

 - [ ] room online people display status
 - [ ] one account can only login for one user
 - [ ] webRTC - may need learn the course
+- [ ] add a vitural scroll container
+- [ ] add a button for user can join default room